-Standing in stark contrast to the other games mentioned in this list, Carrion is a 2D reverse-horror action-platformer that sees you controlling a monster on a warpath to kill its captors and escape containment.
+Carrion is a 2D reverse-horror action-platformer that sees you controlling a monster on a warpath to kill its captors and escape containment.
 The game features a ton of cool monster-based abilities that complement its Metroidvania design and are fun to explore.

 This includes being able to grow or shrink in size in order to squeeze through the narrowest air ducts government funding can buy.
 The monster can also grab and fling both objects and humans using their powerful tendril-like arms and slip through cracks to unlock new areas.

 The goal is to ascend the facility until you’re able to eventually escape.
 However, things get more and more dangerous the higher you go as new enemy types and obstacles come into play.
 Our favorite part of playing Carrion has to be its 2D graphics, which manage to convey a surprising amount of detail solely through pixel art.